University of St. Gallen: Academics

-Schools, institutes, and research centers
+Schools, institutes, and research centres

 Following a restructuring in 2011, there are five schools at the University of St. Gallen: the School of Management (SoM-HSG), the School of Finance (SoF-HSG), the Law School (LS-HSG), the School of Economics and Political Science (SEPS-HSG), and the School of Humanities and Social Sciences (SHSS-HSG).
 Study programs are typically associated with a specific school but are taught jointly by faculty members from several schools.
 The Executive School of Management, Technology and Law (ES-HSG) plays a special role which has the status of an Institut mit besonderen gesamtuniversitären Aufgaben and which runs the MBA and executive education programs.

 The crystallization points of research at the University of St. Gallen are about 40 institutes and research centres, which are an integral part of the university.
 The directors of the institutes double as professors of the University of St. Gallen.
-Bringing theory and practice together, the institutes provide an important input for teaching at the university and play a significant role in furthering the careers of young academics.
+Bringing theory and practice together, the institutes provide important input for teaching at the university and play a significant role in furthering the careers of young academics.
 80 tenured professors, 60 assistant professors and senior lecturers, and more than 300 lecturers and 300 assistants, plus distinguished visiting professors cultivate the scientific discourse with the students.

 The University of St. Gallen is a member of the European Research Center for Information Systems (ERCIS) and the Auto-ID Labs network.